-Before operating the travel levers/pedals, make sure that the dozer blade is to the front of the operator's seat.
-Remember that when the dozer blade is to the rear of the operator's seat, the travel levers/pedals must be operated in the reverse direction from when it is to the front.
+Before operating the travel levers, make sure that the dozer blade is to the front of the operator's seat.
+Remember that when the dozer blade is to the rear of the operator's seat, the travel levers must be operated in the reverse direction from when the blade is to the front.
 Travel safely